Health Insurance for Visa to France

 Travel insurance will also provide cover for you to be returned home for treatment, whereas a PHI policy will provide for your treatment to take place in the country you are visiting.

-The former are also for more limited duration, normally six months maximum, whilst private policies cover a prolonged stay abroad.
+The former are also for more limited duration, normally 3 months (as insurers must comply with international rules on residency), whilst private policies cover a prolonged stay abroad.

 Travel medical insurance policies also tend to have a cap on the maximum amount of cover and the scope of cover is more limited.
 A PHI policy should provide comprehensive cover, although all policies vary in their scope.